 There are several things you can do to get a few backlinks with infographics:

 - Guestographic method – this is something Brian Dean has suggested.
 It follows the same principle as guest posting, but instead of lengthy posts you share infographics.
 As before, reach out to people in your niche and offer them to feature your infographics on their website and the image will contain a link that goes to your website.

 - There are lots of infographic directories, so why not also use those?
 More often than not, those websites have high DA and provide do-follow backlinks.
 Here are a few examples:

 P.S. – some of them will require a fee for posting.

 Wikipedia is one of the most trusted websites on the internet, so having some backlinks from there can offer tremendous value to your SEO.

 - “Wikipedia is an open resource, so everyone can write whatever they want, making this link building strategy super easy” – once again, bullsh*t.
-If you ever tried uploading your content to Wikipedia, then you know that those guys have a large community of moderators, who always remove content that looks spammy.
+If you have ever tried uploading your content to Wikipedia, then you know that those guys have a large community of moderators, who always remove content that looks spammy.
 So if you intend on bombarding Wikipedia with tons of backlinks – that’s not how it works.

 So how can you leverage the power of Wikipedia to strengthen your backlink portfolio?
 Here are a few thoughts: